Red River Parish, Louisiana

 In 1880, the parish had a population with more than twice as many blacks as whites.
 They were essentially disenfranchised in 1898 under a new state constitution after the white Democrats regained power in the state in the late 1870s through paramilitary intimidation at the polls.
 Most of the former slaves worked as sharecroppers and laborers, cultivating cotton.
 Because of the mechanization of agriculture, many blacks left the parish during the mid-20th century Great Migration to seek better job opportunities elsewhere.
-By 2000, the parish population was 9,622, with a white majority, but Coushatta itself was still two thirds black.
+By 2000, the parish population was 9,622, with a white majority, but Coushatta itself was still two-thirds black.

 History

 As in many other rural areas, Red River Parish and the Red River Valley were areas of white vigilante and paramilitary violence after the Civil War, as insurgents tried to regain power after the South's defeat.
 The state legislature during Reconstruction created the parish in 1871, one of a number established to develop Republican Party strength.

 Marshall H. Twitchell was a Union veteran who moved to the parish from Vermont and married a local woman.
 With the help of her family, he became a successful cotton planter and local leader.
 He was elected in 1870 as a Republican to the state legislature and filled four local offices with his brother and three brothers-in-law, the latter native to the parish.
 He won support from freedmen by appointing some to local offices and promoting education.
-The unpublished dissertation, Carpetbagger Extraordinary: Marshall Harvey Twitchell, 1840-1905 by the historian Jimmy G. Shoalmire studies Twitchell's life within the context of the social unrest in Red River Parish at the time.

 During the 1870s, there were regular outbreaks of violence in Louisiana, despite the presence of two thousand federal troops stationed there.
 The extended agricultural depression and poor economy of the late 19th century aggravated social tensions, as both freedmen and whites struggled to survive and to manage new labor arrangements.